Sarpanch: Roles and responsibilities

 A sarpanch performs a number of administrative duties.
-A Sarpanch (president) is the elected head of a Gram Panchayat, while the Secretary serves as its administrative officer, appointed by the state government.
+The Sarpanch (president) is the elected head of a Gram Panchayat, while the Secretary serves as its administrative officer, appointed by the state government.

 Eligibility

 A sarpanch must be a citizen of at least 21 years of age, and have no legal convictions, among other requirements.

 Tenure

-The tenure of sarpanch in India is five years.
+The tenure of a sarpanch in India is five years.

 Panchayati raj

-India's federal structure of governance means that different states have different laws governing the powers of the gram panchayats and sarpanches.
+India's federal system of governance means that different states have different laws governing the powers of the Gram Panchayatss and sarpanches.

 Panchayat elections

-In many states, elections were not held for decades and instead of elected sarpanches, the gram panchayats were run by bureaucratically appointed administrators.
-With the passage of 73rd and 74th constitutional amendments in 1992, a number of safeguards have been built in, including those pertaining to regular elections.
+In many states, elections were not held for decades and instead of elected sarpanches, the Gram Panchayats were run by bureaucratically appointed beureaucrats.
+Following the enactment of the 73rd and 74th Constitutional Amendments in 1992, several safeguards were introduced, including provisions mandating regular elections.

 Reservation for women

-Article 243D(3) of the 73rd Constitutional Amendment requires one-third of seats in panchayats and one-third of panchayat chairperson positions be reserved for women, across all three levels of the panchayati raj system.
+Article 243D(3) of the 73rd Constitutional Amendment requires one-third of all seats in panchayats and one-third of panchayat chairperson positions be reserved for women, across all three levels of the Panchayati Raj system.
 This amendment followed various state-level legislative reforms in which reservations were set for panchayat positions to be held by women.